maladeep/palmerpenguins-streamlit-eda/README.md

  OR

- Simply run the web app @ https://explore-palmer-penguins.herokuapp.com
+ > Simply run the web app https://explore-palmer-penguins.herokuapp.com

+>> Any feedbacks and suggestions are highly appreacited.